privacy-scaling-explorations/excubiae/packages/contracts/contracts/README.md

 You can learn more in the [Design](https://hackmd.io/@0xjei/B1RXoTh71e#Design) section of the current [technical reference document](https://hackmd.io/@0xjei/B1RXoTh71e).

+The extensions are ready to use Checker / Policy contracts that give unique features (e.g., enforcing a proof of membership for a Semaphore group with frontrunning resistance).

 Please, follow the [Guides](https://hackmd.io/@0xjei/B1RXoTh71e#Guides) section for an explanation on how to write, integrate & deploy; your own Checker & Policy contracts.

 > [!IMPORTANT]
 > Excubiae is currently in the MVP stage.
-Official documentation website and audits are not yet available.
+Audits are not yet available.
 Expect fast development cycles with potential breaking changes — use at your own risk!
 Please, refer to [release](https://github.com/privacy-scaling-explorations/excubiae/releases) section for latest changes and updates.

 ## Installation